Srijan1972/COP290/Task1/Task1.2/README.md

 makefile: this contains compile codes for specific targets.

-combinedplot.gnu: this is gnuplot script to plot mean and SD of 100 iterations of a sample case, under each method, y axis is runtime in ns and x axis is 1-mkl, 2-openblas, 3-pthread.
+combinedplot.gnu: this is gnuplot script to plot the runtimes of 100 iterations of a sample case, under each method, y axis is runtime in ns and x axis is 1-mkl, 2-openblas, 3-pthread.

-combinedplot.png: box plot image if script, combinedplot.txt: list of times to plot.
+individualplots.gnu: this is gnuplot script to plot the mean and standard deviations of runtimes of 10 sample matrix size combinations.

 ## Features